Safe Way to Treat Pregnancy Pimples?

 But in the small amounts found in most creams and moisturizers?
 Which are then applied in a small amount on your face once a day?
 Please.
 These things barely do that much to begin with (which is why we all have tubes and bottles of Crap That Didn’t Work littered around our bathrooms), much less enter your bloodstream in massive amounts and then work through your system and cross the placenta and pickle your baby’s brain.
 This is not to say you should throw out your doctor’s warnings and start bathing in the stuff, but if you want to treat your zits with a topical, non-prescription strength serum or cream, you can likely do so with peace of mind.

-I used Philosophy’s Hope in a Bottle (an oily-skin moisturizer with a bit of salicylic acid) and their On a Clear Day Blemish Serum as needed during both of my pregnancies.
+I used Philosophy’s Hope in a Bottle (no longer available) (an oily-skin moisturizer with a bit of salicylic acid) and their On a Clear Day Blemish Serum (different formulation as of the original writing) as needed during both of my pregnancies.
 Neither product is crazy hardcore, but I do have this crazy theory that even the most poorly behaved skin should be treated as gently as possible.
 Pregnant skin especially, since if you immediately bust out the big guns and go all nuclear on your acne, you can easily make things worse (think scarring, discoloration, etc.)

 You asked about benzoyl peroxide.
 I did a sort-of primer on the three most popular OTC acne medications here, and some tips on how to figure out which ingredient will work best for YOUR individual flavor of acne without spending a ton of money on an expensive but useless regimen.